lvjiaxuan/release/README.md

 ## Say sth.

-In my release flow, there are some steps such as:
+In my release flow, there are some steps in order such as:
 1. (optional) Do a test .
 2. Bump.
 3. Generate changelog.